Installation

 cd dorkosInstall dependencies

-For production builds, run npm run build then npm start to serve the compiled app on port 4242.
+For production builds, run pnpm build then pnpm start to serve the compiled app on port 4242.

 Updating